Emily Jiang

 Central Pod + Twin Boom

-Better downward camera FOV.
-Cleaner motor placement.
-But: more structural joints, flutter risk at boom-empennage connection, higher assembly complexity on a first build.
+Better camera FOV and cleaner motor placement, but more structural joints, flutter risk at the boom–empennage connection, and higher first-build complexity.

 Selected ✓